advayk/BayesianDeepLearning/README.md

 ### Explanation
 The equation above represents the Bayesian model average (BMA).
 Instead of relying on a single hypothesis, i.e., one set of parameters $w$, Bayesian inference uses all possible sets of parameters, each weighted by their posterior probability, to compute predictions.

+SWAG, which stands for **Stochastic Weight Averaging-Gaussian**, is a method used to improve the performance of neural networks by exploring the weight space more effectively.
+The process involves three main steps:

+1. **Compute Moments**: Calculate the first two moments (mean and variance) of the SGD trajectory.
+This is based on the method described by Maddox et al. (2019).
+2. **Gaussian Approximation**: Use these moments to construct a Gaussian approximation in the weight space.
+3. **Bayesian Model Averaging**: Sample from this Gaussian distribution to perform Bayesian model averaging.

 ## 3.2 Chosen Result

 We aimed to reproduce the negative log likelihood performance of Deep Ensembles, MultiSWAG, and MultiSWA on the CIFAR-10 dataset under varying intensities of Gaussian blur corruption.
 This result demonstrates the effectiveness of MultiSWAG in capturing uncertainty and improving generalization compared to traditional deep ensembles.
 The relevant figure from the original paper illustrates the comparative performance of these methods under different conditions of data corruption.